papertrail/remote_syslog2/examples/docker/README.md

 google.com (search marathon)

-Managing multiple volumes (log files/directories that contain logs) is managable and extensible with proper container orchestration; additionaly steps should be taken in production enviroments to ensure reads/writes/truncating/rotation etc is done properly within docker volumes (fine tunning the enviroment)
+Managing multiple volumes (log files/directories that contain logs) is manageable and extensible with proper container orchestration; additionally steps should be taken in production environments to ensure reads/writes/truncating/rotation etc is done properly within docker volumes (fine tunning the environment)